-For more information see factsheet 418, Assessment for care and support (for England), W418 (for Wales), or NI418 (for Northern Ireland).
+For more information, see our Assessment for care and support factsheets 418 (England), NI418 (Northern Ireland) and W418 (Wales).

 Supporting the person at home

 In some cases, the person's needs can be managed at home with additional help.
 If you are considering this, it can be useful to follow these steps: